Digital transformation and disintermediation are having a huge impact on the marketing and sales functions.

 In this article, I’ll discuss the major trends and share what you must do to be successful in this emerging digital marketing landscape.

 Customers have become the real power brokers in the e-economy.
 They do not have to depend on sales reps like they once did.
-They also have many new ways of trying before buying, and the actual transaction is just as likely to be electronic as face-to-face.
+They also have many new ways of trying before buying, and the transaction is just as likely to be electronic as face-to-face.

 This concept is easy to understand.
 What are some buy terms that your ideal customer would enter the search?

-Think about it for a minute, write a few key search terms, go to your browser, and enter them.
+Think about it for a minute.
+Write a few key search terms, go to your browser, and enter them.
 Is your company coming up on the first page?
-Maybe it’s coming up on the second page?
+Maybe it’s coming up on the second page.
 Who is on the first page?
 Is it your competition?

 Why are you not on the first page?
 Why not?